academico-sis/academico/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 # License
 This software is based on Laravel and Backpack for Laravel.
 You will need to [acquire a Backpack license](https://backpackforlaravel.com/pricing) if you decide to use it for _commercial_ use.
 This is the recommended solution and Backpack does provide a nice, clean and easy CRUD panels throughout the application.
 Backpack for Laravel is kind enough to issue free licences for non-commercial projects.
+A SaaS solution including hosting, consulting and extra features development is offered at https://academico.site